What is Oahu?

 Best time to Visit

 The peak travel months in Oahu are in mid-December to August.
-Tourists also flock to the island during March, April, and May in time for spring breaks in schools in the United States and Golden Week in Japan.
+Tourists also flock to the island during March, April, and May in time for spring break in schools in the United States and Golden Week in Japan.

 Oahu has two main seasons: dry between April and October and rainy between November to March.
 For surfers and those intending to whale-watch, the wet months are the most ideal dates to visit the island.